AtlasOfLivingAustralia/bie-index/doc/nameology/conventions.md

 [Life Sciences Identifiers](http://www.omg.org/cgi-bin/doc?dtc/04-05-01) are resolvable [URNs](https://en.wikipedia.org/wiki/Uniform_Resource_Name) that can be used to identify a taxon, name or taxon concept.
 An LSID has the form *urn:lsid:&lt;authority&gt;:&lt;namespace&gt;:&lt;id&gt;* for example *urn:lsid:biodiversity.org.au:afd.taxon:bcd1b9ea-1cc1-4ab5-a15c-bbca5a987fb2* is a reference to an AFD taxon controlled by biodiversity.org.au.
 LSIDs can be resolved by going to the service at http://lsid.tdwg.org/

 LSIDs are preferred for identifiers, where possible, because they allow links to further information about the taxon.
+However, many sources use URLs, instead, for identifiers; these are also perfectly acceptable.

 ## <a name="taxonomic-status"/> Taxonomic Status